TOMToolkit/tomtoolkit.github.io/docs/plotting_data.md

 Now that the templatetag and template are complete, we can use it in any template.
 You might have your own templates which you'd like to add the plot to, or perhaps you've customized one of the TOM supplied templates as per the [customizing templates](/docs/customize_templates) documentation.
-Either way, including our template tag works the same way.
+Either way, including the templatetag works the same way.
 At the top of the template (after any 'extends') load the new tag library:

     {% raw %}